-Districts and campuses that receive acceptable accountability ratings are eligible to earn distinction designations (acceptable performance is defined as an overall rating of A, B, or C for 2023).
+Districts and campuses that receive acceptable accountability ratings are eligible to earn distinction designations (acceptable performance is defined as an overall rating of A, B, or C).
 Distinction designations are awarded for achievement in several areas and are based on performance relative to a group of campuses of similar type, size, grade span, and student demographics.
 Districts are eligible for a distinction designation in postsecondary readiness.
 Please see "Chapter 6-Distinction Designations" for more information.

-2023 Accountability System School Types
+Accountability System School Types

-Every campus is labeled as one of four school types according to its grade span based on 2022-23 enrollment data reported in the fall Texas Student Data System (TSDS) PEIMS submission.
+Every campus is labeled as one of four school types according to its grade span based on enrollment data reported in the fall TSDS PEIMS submission.
 The four types-elementary school, middle school, elementary/secondary (also referred to as K-12), and high school-are illustrated by the following table.
-The table shows every combination of grade levels served by campuses in Texas and the number of campuses that serve each of those combinations.
+The table shows combinations of grade levels served by campuses in Texas.
 The shading indicates the corresponding school type.

 To find out how a campus that serves a certain grade span is labeled, find the lowest grade level reported as being served by that campus along the leftmost column and the highest grade level reported as being served along the top row.
 The shading of the cell where the two grade levels intersect indicates which of the four school types that campus is considered.
-The number inside the cell indicates how many campuses in Texas served that grade span in 2022-23.
-For example, a campus that serves early elementary (EE) through grade four is labeled elementary school; there are 175 campuses that serve only that grade span.
-A campus that serves grades five and six only is labeled middle school, and there are 113 such campuses statewide.
+For example, a campus that serves early elementary (EE) through grade four is labeled elementary school.
+A campus that serves grades five and six only is labeled middle school.
+Below is an example for 2024 accountability, for the number of campuses that serve each of those combinations in future accountability cycles, see "Appendix E-School Types and Campus Comparison Groups".

-2023 Accountability System School Types (9,044 Total Campuses)
+2024 Accountability System School Types (9,082 Total Campuses)